 - Carefully flip each one to the other side and bake for another 3 minutes. (timing will depend on how large you made your patties)

 Fried turkey patties: Add 2 tbsp of olive oil into your skillet over medium/high heat.
 Add patties and heat a few minutes on each side until browned and cooked all the way thru.
 Set on paper towels when done to absorb excess oil and serve.
+I serve these with a side of zucchini corn fritters since they can be cooked in the same pan.

 Leftover Turkey Patties